tangly-team/tangly-os/src/site/website/content/docs/ui/_index.md

 ---
 title: "Vaadin UI"
 linkTitle: "UI"
-weight: 50
+weight: 45
 ---

 The readme, user manual, documentation of the component and architecture consideration of the components.

+All architectural design records for the project are available [here](../domains/architecture/09-architecture-decisions/).

 The API documentation can be found under [Javadoc](/docs/ui/api-ui/index.html).